abigailhartnett/abigailhartnett.com/README.md

 ✅ Step 3: set up that basic layout and component structure in React

-🚧 Step 3: connect links to resources
+✅ Step 4: connect links to resources

+🚧 Step 5: finalize site functionality

 Step 5: finalize copy

 Step 6: finalize on-site design (to match my layouts)

 From there, I'll begin to iterate.
-Feel free to poke around the repository and watch me build this site into something amazing!
+Feel free to poke around the repository and watch me build this site into something amazing! https://abigailhartnett.netlify.app/

 👋🏻 Abigail